Student Spotlight: Nicole Bloomsmith

 Bloomsmith also got her professional start with Buffalo Theatre Ensemble, the professional resident ensemble at College of DuPage.
 She since has worked with some of Chicago's best theater companies and continues pursuing her own projects.
 Her latest is a new Songwriter Series to feature her original work, and her EP “Find Me” will be released in fall 2017.

-Chicago credits include Steppenwolf, Northlight, The Hypocrites, Oracle and Strawdog, where she is an ensemble member and last performed as the featherbrained Miss Leighton in “Once in a Lifetime.”
-Her next project at Strawdog is playing Betty in the U.S. premiere of “Pillars of the Community,” which also will be the inaugural show in Strawdog’s new space.
+Chicago credits include Steppenwolf, Northlight, The Hypocrites, Oracle and Strawdog, where she is an ensemble member and credits include the featherbrained Miss Leighton in “Once in a Lifetime” and Betty in the U.S. premiere of “Pillars of the Community.”
+She currently is in “Hershel and the Hanukkah Goblins” and in spring 2019 will appear in a new musical “Take Me” by Mark Guarino and Jon Langford.

-Bloomsmith continues as the eponymous host of the late-night cabaret “Nikki and The City,” headlining her quirky originals and fun covers with some the hottest musicians in the city.
+Bloomsmith wrote, produced and recorded an album, “Find Me,” and continues as the eponymous host of the late-night cabaret “Nikki and The City,” headlining her quirky originals and fun covers with some the hottest musicians in the city.

 “I’m surrounded by Chicago talent and I’m learning what inspires me and am constantly seeking it out,” she said.
 “My personal goal is to continue challenging myself and getting out of my comfort zone on stage whenever I can.
 My career goal keeps changing.
 There are no guarantees, there's no security, and you have to make a lot of compromises.
 It’s hard work!
 Because of the generosity and openness and encouragement I received at COD, I have the tools and the confidence to pursue this dream no matter how ‘impractical’ and uncertain.